-Introduction and Global Search Engine Headlines by Andy Atkins-Krüger – Webcertain
+Introduction & Global Search Engine Headlines By Andy Atkins-Krüger – Webcertain

 In this first presentation of the day, Andy gave us an overview of the latest developments and trends in the major global search engines.